Culture of Taiwan: Food

 Pearl milk tea (also known as bubble tea or boba) is a popular tea drink available in many parts of the world.
 A notable Japanese influence exists due to the period when Taiwan was under Japanese rule.
 Taiwanese cuisine itself is often associated with influences from mid to southern provinces of China, most notably from the province of Fujian, but influences from all of China can easily be found due to the large number of Chinese who immigrated to Taiwan during the retreat of the Republic of China to Taiwan.
+Originating in Taiwan during the 1980s, the beverage has since evolved from a local street food staple into a global cultural phenomenon.
+Modern adaptations, such as the introduction of brown sugar pearls, have further popularized Taiwanese tea culture internationally, expanding its footprint across global culinary markets.